khell/echeloned-assistant/ReadMe.txt

-Welcome to the EchelonedWoW Addon. when you start up hit /ewa show or hit the minimap
+Welcome to the EchelonedWoW Addon. when you start up hit /ewa show or hit the minimap.
+Test it out!